 I am the parent of a recent graduate of WLHS.
 Mr. LeMon and the administration are excellent.
 There are many excellent teachers at WL who are engaged in the students' education while at WL and beyond.
 Another bonus of WL is that the student population is very diverse.
 My only complaint is that more parents need to be involved.

 Wilde Lake High School is a public high school in Ellicott City.
-1,277 children attend Wilde Lake High School and identify mostly as Multiracial, Asian/Pacific Islander, and Asian.
-4% of the Wilde Lake High School students have "limited English proficiency."
-28% of the 1,277 students here are paying reduced lunch prices.
+1,277 students attend Wilde Lake High School and are mostly Multiracial, Asian/Pacific Islander, and Asian.
+4% of the Wilde Lake High School students are "limited in English proficiency."
+28% of the 1,277 students here have subsidized lunches.
 The student to teacher ratio at Wilde Lake High School is 13:1.
 Atholton High School is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting

 - Theater drama

 - Ultimate Frisbee

 |Students eligible for free or reduced-price lunch program||28%||18%|

 Wilde Lake High School is a great school.
 The teachers and administrators are talented and highly engaged.
 The extra curricular activities are diverse and welcoming of all skill levels.
 The students are challenged and supported academically to succeed.
 We are fortunate to have such a great school in our community.